gustavojorge/WFLOP_meta_learning/README.md

 Raw meta-feature files (per instance / problem).
 These are NOT directly used in the pipeline steps, but are the source for building `meta_dataset/`.

 ### 3. `Analysis/`
-Contains the original quality indicator measurements (epsilon, hypervolume, IGD, etc.) produced by your test suite.
+Contains the original quality indicator measurements (epsilon, hypervolume, IGD, etc.) produced by our test suite.
 Together with `meta_feature/` they allow reconstruction of the processed datasets.

-### 4. `result/`
-Holds all generated artifacts after running the pipeline (it will be created if absent).
-If you already have a previous run, you can keep it for comparison.
-The pipeline writes inside `result/<label>/...`.

 ### Building the processed datasets (if missing)
 If `meta_dataset/` is empty or outdated, rebuild using the dataset construction scripts: